lavollmer/time-tracking-dashboard/README.md

 2. **_Concurrently dev script_** - Concurrently is a command-line tool that allows multiple commands to run in a single terminal window.
 It allows the application to run multiple processes at the same time.
 3. **_Reusable Components_** - I worked a lot more on the reusable components aspect - trying to make one component that could be used for all the card sections.
 I was able to learn about passing down props for styling and using Typescript.

 ## Continued development

+I want to continue to learn more about TypeScript and apply it to other projects I'm working on.
+I found the overlay design aspect to be challenging; therefore, I want to work on the z-index tailwindCSS styling.

 ## Useful resources